The Hotel With the BEST, Easiest to Earn Elite Status: Hilton, and It’s Not Even Close

 I like to play a little game with myself before opening a new credit card.
 I look at the card’s annual fee and divide that dollar amount between all the card’s benefits.
 If I think it will save me money (without adding hassle to my life), then the card is a no-brainer.

 Cards like the Hilton Honors American Express Surpass® Card (See Rates & Fees) and Hilton Honors American Express Business Card (See Rates & Fees) come with a $95 annual fee.
 One of the perks that come with the cards is Hilton Gold Status, which means you’ll receive free breakfast at every Hilton hotel, room upgrades when available (up to an executive room with free hotel lounge access!), and 80% bonus points.
+The information for the Hilton Surpass card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 The cards also come with other perks, like 10 free airport lounge visits, a welcome bonus easily worth $600+, and other stuff.
 We won’t get into that now.